 The organiser of the outsourced service is responsible for the costs of the examination, medical care and possible rehabilitation and for the practical arrangements.
 Medical care obtained as an outsourced service must meet all the requirements that would be required if public health care provided the equivalent service itself.

 When medical care is obtained abroad as an outsourced service, patients pay the client fee of their municipality of residence for the medical care.
-Kela may reimburse patients for travel costs to the treatment facility retrospectively.
+Kela may reimburse patients for travel costs to the treatment facility retrospectively, if treatment has been given in an EU/EEA country or Switzerland.
 Reimbursement can be applied for from Kela within six months of the expense incurred.